yassinebenaid/godump/README.md

 ### Example 4.

-This example emphasizes how you can generate html
+This example emphasizes how you can generate HTML

 ```go
 package main